Cross-Sector Impact Grants

 The following is a top-level list of the main eligibility requirements necessary to be considered for a Cross-Sector Impact Grant.
 Please refer to the full list of eligibility requirements in the program's Guidelines.

-• Both partners must be located/reside in South Arts’ nine-state region (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, or Tennessee)
+• Two partners are required – both partners must be located/reside in South Arts’ nine-state region (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, or Tennessee)

-• A minimum of one of the two applicants must be a non-profit, tax-exempt organization or official unit of local, county or state government, including an institution of higher education and have a Unique Entity Identifier (UEI) number
+• A minimum of one of the two partners must be a non-profit, tax-exempt organization, an official unit of local, county, or state government (including an institution of higher education), or a federally recognized tribal community that has a Unique Entity Identifier (UEI) number

 • Provide a 1:2 match